Run-Wild-Studio/Easy-API/New Folder With Items/developers/events.md

 ### The `afterSaveApi` event

-Plugins can get notified after a api has been saved (through the control panel).
+Plugins can get notified after an api has been saved (through the control panel).

 ```php
 use runwildstudio\easyapi\events\ApiEvent;